| |

 1 Cup Fresh or Dried Calendula Flowers

-1 Larg Pot with a Lid
+1 Large Pot with a Lid (used only for dyeing purposes)

 1 Metal Sieve